alexisshaw/RibbonPaper/README.md

 # RibbonPaper
-Quantum computation on a 19-qubit wide 2d nearest neighbour qubit array.
+This Github Repo Contains Tools and data for the paper "Quantum computation on a 19-qubit wide 2d nearest neighbour qubit array.".